Museum of Illusions logo

 Cons

-The $100,000 initial franchise fee is well above what's typical for Entertainment & Recreation, increasing the upfront cash needed to acquire the franchise rights.
+Initial franchise fee of $100,000 is well above what's typical for Entertainment & Recreation, meaning your upfront cash needed just to secure the rights is significantly higher than most competitors.

-Reserve requirements of $75,000 (min) and $200,000 (max) are well above typical; this signals higher ongoing monthly operating costs and means you'll need significantly more cash on hand before the business reaches self-sufficiency.
+Reserve requirements of $75,000 (minimum) up to $200,000 (maximum) are well above typical; per the FDD expert guidance this suggests monthly operating costs are higher than peers and you’ll need materially more cash on hand before the business reaches self-sufficiency.

 Territory Protection